voronoys/voronoys_sc/README.md

 ### Party analisys

 Here it is possible to understand how political parties are related in federal and state level.
-The parties more represented in each state, coalitions, and socio-demographic information of the politicians in each party are some example of outputs in this tab.
+The parties more represented in each state, coalitions, and socio-demographic information of the politicians in each party are examples of outputs in this tab.

 ![](www/img/partidos.png)